rzr/iotjs-express/README.md

 basic routing was re-implemented, and API tried to be preserved.

-Originally this module was done for "webthing-iotjs" project, a library to build webthings to connect to Mozilla's IoT gateway.
+Originally this module was done for "webthing-iotjs" project, a library to build webthings to connect to WebThingsIo gateway.

 Source file was bundled into project, but then pulled out as this standalone module, which can be used by both runtime Node.Js and IoT.js.